statgen/swiss/README.md

 * Run on an EPACTS multiassoc file (and do all traits.
 To do a single trait, use `--trait`).
 * Use LD clumping to prune variants, and use VCF files specified by metsim_got2d_exomechip.json to do it
 * Remove any variant with p-value > 5e-08
-* Use the FUSION GWAS catalog (our internal catalog) for looking up GWAS variants in LD with top signals
+* Use the NHGRI GWAS catalog for looking up GWAS variants in LD with top signals
 * Again use the VCFs specified by metsim_got2d_exomechip.json to find GWAS variants in LD with top signals

 ---